valnub/vue-framework7-webpack-template/README.md

 # vue-framework7-webpack-template

-> A simple template to get started with VueJS + Framework7 + Webpack.
+A simple template to get started with VueJS + Framework7 + Webpack.

-> This template only works for Vue 2.0.
-Older versions like Vue 1.x are not supported!
+***This repo is not mainted any more.
+It is very old, so please be aware that it will only work for Framework7 1.x!
+If you want the latest official up-to-date templates check the [Framework7.io website](http://framework7.io/templates/)!***

 ### Compatibility